When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Fly With a Car Seat and Stroller?

-You may wonder if taking your car seat and stroller on the airplane is worth the hassle.
-Although it is ultimately a matter of parental choice, the American Society of Pediatrics strongly recommends using a child restraint system during a flight (1).
-The FAA makes the same recommendations but stops short of requiring its use by law (2).
+You might wonder if dragging your car seat and stroller through security is worth the effort.
+While it is ultimately a parental choice, the American Academy of Pediatrics (AAP) strongly recommends using a child restraint system during flights (1).
+The Federal Aviation Administration (FAA) echoes this recommendation, though they do not currently mandate it by law (2).

 A Car Seat Protects Your Child In Flight

-Crash tests show that children who are restrained in an FAA-approved car seat are significantly more likely to survive and avoid serious injury than unrestrained children.
+Crash tests consistently show that children restrained in an FAA-approved car seat are significantly more likely to survive and avoid injury compared to unrestrained lap children.

 Safer Than Car Seats and Strollers at Your Destination